madetech/handbook/guides/security/lost_or_stolen.md

  - The relevant device details from Charlie HR: make, model and serial number
  - Any location info available in Find My iPhone/Mac

-Once the report of the stolen device is made to the police, you should thencontact the Made Tech Security Manager and report it like any other incident.
+Once the report of the stolen device is made to the police, you should then contact the Made Tech Security Manager and report it like any other incident.
 When you make your report you should also include the crime reference number the police have provided you with.